Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 # Module 4.3
 For shape-based screening of a chemical library with GPU shape, we prepared the library and probe molecules.
 We select 10 probe(template to compare with) molecules from cognate ligands as well as the PLK1 DUD-E actives(118) we prepared earlier.
 We can use just one probe, but increasing the number and diversity probes generally improves performance, though this begins to saturate at around 10 molecules.
 We used the tools within Maestro to cluster these active PLK1 compounds and select 10 diverse probes to use in our Shape screen.

-Visit DUD-e library, this library contains library of actives and decoy for PLK1 (which ca be prepared with LigPrep)

 * Selecting Template (probe) molecules for the screen

 The first step in executing a Shape screen of a chemical library is to construct a shape-based model of known small-molecule binders.
 Each molecule in the screening deck will be analyzed in the same way and compared with the profiles of each of the template or probe molecules.
 The ability of Shape to recover true actives is influenced by the diversity and number of probes.
 We can use just one probe, but increasing the number and diversity probes generally improves performance, though this begins to saturate at around 10 molecules.
 We will use the two PLK1 (2OWB and 2RKU) cognate ligands that we prepared using LigPrep previously, and we additionally used the known 118 actives from the filtered and LigPrepped PLK1 DUD-E library.
 We used the tools within Maestro to cluster these active PLK1 compounds and select 10 diverse probes to use in our Shape screen.